salesforce/UniControl/README.md

 ### Model Inference (CUDA 11.0 and Conda 4.12.0 work)
 For different tasks, please run the code as follows.
 If you meet OOM error, please decrease the "--num_samples".

+If you use safetensors model, you can load the model following ./load_model/load_safetensors_model.py

 Canny to Image Generation:
 ```